 - i.
-Examples of existing regional and subregional arrangements, which the Convention can access, are the Basel Convention Regional Centres (BCRC). - ii.
+An example of existing regional and sub-regional arrangements, which the Convention can access, are the Basel Convention Regional Centres (BCRCs).58 - ii.
 The UNEP Global Mercury Partnerships (GMPs) may be an example of partnerships that can help in delivering capacity-building and technical assistance resources to developing countries.
 These partnerships were initiated in 2005 at UNEP Governing Council 23 to undertake immediate actions on mercury reductions.
-60 The future role of the partnerships under the Convention will be considered by the INC and/or the COP. - iii.
+The future role of the partnerships under the Convention will be considered by the COP. - iii.
 Other IGOs, such as UNIDO, also have programmes for capacity-building and technical assistance that countries can access.